 10. Letdown Clickbait Headlines

-It’s understandable that you want people to actually view your content.
+It’s understandable that you want people actually to view your content.
 So you will do what you can to attract people to click on links and headlines.
 But there are legitimate and natural ways of doing this without any deceptive tactics.

 Think about what makes your content exciting, and highlight that in your headline.
 This is much better than trying to present something that will generate views without being genuine to the content’s message.